 Why You SHOULD Bother

 Let me be clear: I was convinced that reviews were the skeleton key to success.
-That my unrated books would sell better with a few reviews to their name.
 After nearly being tempted by shady, insanely dumb shit in the early months of my career out of sheer desperation (I know your review-less pain; trust me), I thankfully said screw that and went the opposite route.

 Why bother getting reviews at all, then?